Senjuti256/task-containers/docs/buildah.md

 # Abstract

-The `buildah` Task is meant to build [OCI][OCI] container images without the requirement of container runtime daemon like Docker daemon using [Buildah[containersBuildah], the Task results contain the image name and the SHA256 image digest.
+The `buildah` Task is meant to build [OCI][OCI] container images without the requirement of container runtime daemon like Docker daemon using [Buildah][Buildah], the Task results contain the image name and the SHA256 image digest.

 # Usage